 From the get-go, your criminal defense lawyer should offer you robust and honest advice on your criminal charge, including any legal issues, the chances of winning your case, and the most favorable outcome they believe can be achieved.
 They should also answer your questions and advise you to remain silent when speaking with any law enforcement officers without the presence of a lawyer.

-It is important to hire a defense lawyer that has strong negotiation skills.
+It is important to hire a defense lawyer who has strong negotiation skills.
 Depending on the circumstances of your case and how you decide to plea, your attorney will negotiate with the state or federal prosecutors to get you a fair plea agreement.
 If you decide to go to trial, they will use these negotiation skills in court to fight for your innocence.

 For all criminal charges, it is essential that your attorney carries out an investigation into the evidence for your case and tries to gather independent evidence that will prove your innocence.
 During the discovery phase of a trial, your attorney will sift through evidence submitted by the prosecutor and try to find any legal issues relating to physical evidence, search warrants, and witness statements.